 Breastfeeding Data and Statistics

-According to the 2017-2018 National Immunization Survey by the Centers for Disease Control and Prevention (CDC),
+According to the most recent National Immunization Survey by the Centers for Disease Control and Prevention (CDC),

 The large difference between the rate of mothers who have the intention of breastfeeding and those still breastfeeding at six months indicate that many obstacles exist for mothers in their attempt to breastfeed.
 Some of those obstacles are: